zli0811/-portfolio/README.md

 ## Future Directions
 I aim to pursue a **PhD in Biomedical Data Science / Computational Mathematics**, with research centered on the intersection of methodology and clinical application.
 My focus areas include:
-- Advancing **high-resolution MRI** techniques to enable early and accurate detection of neurodegenerative diseases and cancer.
+- Reconstructing **high-resolution MRI** images to enable early and accurate detection of neurodegenerative diseases and cancer.
 - Developing rigorous **mathematical methodologies for data assimilation**, bridging statistical theory with practical challenges in biomedical research.

 ---